-The final set of arguments is something of a catchall residual category.
+The final set of arguments is something of a catch-all residual category.
 Knowledge spillovers are easier between proximate firms than remote ones.
 The mechanism may be labor mobility, face-to-face social contact between workers, or observation of the practices of other firms.
-Such effects are particularly important in innovationintensive activities, and a large literature points to the spatial concentration of innovative activities (for example, Audretsch and Feldman, 2005).
-Location-specific knowledge spillovers also arise as firms learn about the characteristics of their location, and this knowledge spills over to other firms, as in the "self-discovery" story of Rodrik and Hausmann (2005).
-This may be learning about real economic characteristics of locations, or may just be a "herding" story, as firms simply choose to copy the location decisions of other (successful) firms.
-All of these knowledge spillover effects are probably best summarized in Alfred Marshall's statement that "the mysteries of the trade become no mystery; but are, as it were, in the air" (1890).
+Such effects are particularly important in innovation intensive activities, and a large literature points to the spatial concentration of innovative activities (eg Audretsch and Feldman 2005).
+Location specific knowledge spillovers also arise if firms learn about the characteristics of the location, and this knowledge spills over to other firms, as in the 'self-discovery' story of Rodrik and Hausmann (2005).
+This may be learning about real economic characteristics of locations, or may just be a 'herding' story, as firms simply choose to copy the location decisions of other (successful) firms.
+All of these knowledge spilliover effects are probably best summarized in Alfred Marshall's phrase, that 'the mysteries of the trade become no mystery; but are is it were, in the air...'.